SoumyaGanesh12/SoumyaGanesh12/README.md

 **Role:** Designed and developed a Quality & Patient Safety application using PowerApps and Dataverse.
 **Impact:** Enabled effective tracking, investigation, and analysis of medical events and risks across **100+ medical centers** for 9 cruise brands.
 **Highlights:**
-- Led the entire software development lifecycle—from requirements gathering and MVP design to onsite testing with medical staff—iterating based on Agile practices.
+- Led the entire software development lifecycle, from requirements gathering and MVP design to onsite testing with medical staff, iterating based on Agile practices.
 - Implemented complex security roles and user privileges to safeguard sensitive healthcare data.

 ### 🌟 IBM (Application Developer)